MkFoster/react-native-photo-tutorial/README.md

     As long as your development machine is on the same network as your mobile device
 -   **Expo Client** is an app available on iOS and Android.

+You can find them both here: [https://expo.io/tools](https://expo.io/tools)

-Let's get start:
+Let's get started:

 -   At a command-line use npm to install **expo-cli** on your machine.
 Use the "-g" switch to make it global.

     `npm install -g expo-cli`

--   Use the Expo to initialize a new React-Native project with Expo integration.
+-   Use Expo Init to initialize a new React-Native project with Expo integration.
 Replace "MyProject" with the name of your project.

     `expo init MyProject`

--   Now start your project and make it available on your network to the Expo mobile app:

-    `npm start`

 ## Add the expo-image-picker dependency to your project